MrKWatkins/ZXSpectrumNextTests/Tests/Misc/DmaInteractive/ReadMe.txt

 to "standard" value ("SS" in controls paragraph).
-This value can't be send to DMA chip, but has special meaning for controls "⌥q" and "p", which will then fill the source area with test-pattern data, and controls "⇑t" and "⇑y" will load timing byte 0x0E to particular port.
+This value can't be send to DMA chip, but has special meaning for controls "⌥q" and "p", which will then fill the source area with test-pattern data, and controls "⇑t" and "⇑y" will load timing byte 0x0E (2T timing) to particular port.

 The test will try to detect when it is run at ZX Spectrum Next board, and it will configure the Next to use 28MHz mode, but it will switch zxnDMA to "Zilog"